 I'm 60 inches tall...

 So that gives you an idea of scale of my work!
 These are 26"x32".
-If you find yourself at PDX before security near the DE entry, check out these pieces.
+If you find yourself at PDX in the Alaska Airlines terminal, check out these pieces.
 You can look at the whole collection, and you can read about how it is that the Port of Portland now owns the 12 pieces, "A Year in the Willamette Valley" as a part of their public art collection.
 Big thanks to curator Wendy Given.

 Each year Blue Sky offers a competition to show work in their flat files for a year.
 And so each year, I see it as an opportunity for an investigation into a small new body of work.
 This one was inspired by the solarized photographs of Man Ray and Lee Miller.
 Juried by Mitra Abbaspour, an independent curator and scholar based in New York, formerly Associate Curator in the Department of Photography at The Museum of Modern Art.
 You can check out my drawer any time Blue Sky is open until March of 2018, or even better, spend a few hours going through the dense talent represented by all of the interesting photographers in the Drawers.
 First portfolio walk happened December, 2017, with another on Saturday, March 17, 2018, and I'm presenting my work from 4-5pm.
 Stop by if you have a chance!